 The Company also supports a programme of research that is expected to contribute to higher standards of performance and a more cost-effective operation of its business.
-That programme includes building on the previously successful field trials of newly developed superconducting fault limiters to provide alternatives to traditional engineering solutions for network constraints, investigating demand side management impacts on network risk to support the low carbon network activities and developing a warning device to detect when vehicles and other equipment are in contact with live conductors, so allowing operators to take mitigating action safely and at decreased risk of injury to themselves and others.
+That programme includes building on the previously successful field trials of newly developed superconducting fault limiters to provide alternatives to traditional engineering solutions for network constraints, the first device having gone live on the network during 2012.